hackerb9/3C509B-nestor/README.md

 1. Save settings to EEPROM.
 1. Running `3c509.com 0x60` should now work.

+## Excessive memory usage for configuration.

+If you have 256 KB of RAM or less, please note that, while the driver itself will work, the configuration program, 3ccfg.exe will fail even when run as a command line program.

+This is due to 3ccfg.exe being linked with a large text menu library called MEWEL. *[**Help wanted!** Are you an intrepid DOS hacker?
+Do you feel up to removing MEWEL, leaving a stripped down, command-line only tool?
+Or, do you think you could write a completely new configuration program based on the Linux kernel source code?
+Your help is needed.
+Please apply at issue #2.]*

 ## IRQs
 | IRQ | PC/XT Use    | Used by default? | Notes   |